Lisa Cain at AVAM

 Calcutta 1908: Apocalypse Now

-The RRRevolution Will Be Cinematic (paid critical commentary)
+The RRRevolution Will Be Cinematic (paid assignment; review and critical commentary of hit Indian film RRR)

 Washington Post: